MSCertifications/AZ900_MAFundamentals/README.md

 3) **Distribution**
 	Edge servers will serve requests closest to the user.
 Less traffic is then sent to the server hosting your application.

+## ExpressRoute

+If a company need their data to be both on-premises and on Azure, it has to be highly available, and it needs to be periodically migrated, then ExpressRoute is the must-have connection from the company to Azure.

+ExpressRoute doesn't go over the public internet, which means the seucirty of your data and infrastructure is better.
+We get a more reliable and faster connection that has lower latency than any standard internet connection.